Biocentrism (ethics): Definition

+The most important of these four main pillars is likely the idea that human beings are not inherently superior to other living things.
+People have divergent views on many specific aspects of almost everything.
+Not all biocentrists even subscribe to the abstract concept of value, which is why heavy emphasis is placed on the fourth pillar.

 Relationship with animals and environment

 Biocentrism views individual species as parts of the living biosphere.
 It observes the consequences of reducing biodiversity on both small and large scales and points to the inherent value all species have to the environment.

-The environment is seen for what it is; the biosphere within which we live and depend on its diversity for our health.
+The environment is seen for what it is; the biosphere within which we live and depend on the maintaining of its diversity for our health.
 From these observations the ethical points are raised.

 History and development

 Biocentric ethics differs from classical and traditional ethical thinking.
 Rather than focusing on strict moral rules, as in Classical ethics, it focuses on attitudes and character.
 In contrast with traditional ethics, it is nonhierarchical and gives priority to the natural world rather than to humankind exclusively.

 Biocentric ethics includes Albert Schweitzer's ethics of "Reverence for Life", Peter Singer's ethics of Animal Liberation and Paul W. Taylor's ethics of biocentric egalitarianism.

 Albert Schweitzer's "reverence for life" principle was a precursor of modern biocentric ethics.
 In contrast with traditional ethics, the ethics of "reverence for life" denies any distinction between "high and low" or "valuable and less valuable" life forms, dismissing such categorization as arbitrary and subjective.
 Conventional ethics concerned itself exclusively with human beings—that is to say, morality applied only to interpersonal relationships—whereas Schweitzer's ethical philosophy introduced a "depth, energy, and function that differ[s] from the ethics that merely involved humans".
 "Reverence for life" was a "new ethics, because it is not only an extension of ethics, but also a transformation of the nature of ethics".

 Similarly, Peter Singer argues that non-human animals deserve the same equality of consideration that we extend to human beings.
 His argument is roughly as follows: